Maïmouna Doucouré

 Maïmouna Doucouré (/fr/; born 1985), is a French screenwriter and film director.
-She gained international recognition in 2015 with her short -film Maman(s).
+She gained international recognition in 2015 with her short film Maman(s).

 In 2020, she directed her debut feature film Cuties.
 Premiering at the Sundance Film Festival, the film won the Directing Award in the World Cinema Dramatic category and received a Special Mention from the international jury at the Berlin International Film Festival in the Generation section.

 In France, Cuties was critically acclaimed and received several awards, including the César Award for Most Promising Actress, awarded to lead actress Fathia Youssouf.

 In 2019, Doucouré was selected for the Academy Gold Fellowship for Women, a program launched by the Academy of Motion Picture Arts and Sciences.

-As of 2025, she is developing a biopic on Josephine Baker, coproduced by Bien ou Bien Productions and StudioCanal.
+As of 2025, she is developing a biopic on Josephine Baker, coproduced by Bien ou Bien Productions and StudioCanal, and starring FKA twigs.

 Early life and education

 Maïmouna Doucouré was born in 1985 in the 19th arrondissement of Paris and grew up in a Senegalese family living in a polygamous household.
 Her father worked as a street cleaner and her mother was a shopkeeper.
 After earning a science baccalauréat, she studied biology at Pierre and Marie Curie University (Paris VI), where she obtained a bachelor's degree.
 Alongside her academic studies, she took acting classes at the Laboratoire de l'Acteur, directed by Hélène Zidi.

 She began exploring screenwriting by entering the HLM sur cour competition, organised by the Union sociale pour l’habitat, which she won.
 This award led to the creation of her first self-produced short film, Cache-Cache (Hide-and-seek, 2013), marking the beginning of her career in filmmaking.